-In October 1991, an officer of Scotts purchased 22,727 Shares and $\,$ three other Scotts associates purchased an aggregate of 44,318 employment agreement, an officer of Scotts purchased 45,454 Shares at a purchase price of \$9.90 per share in January 1992.
-The Company has recognized \$118,000 of unearned compensation equivalent to the difference between the fair market value and the purchase price of $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1$ the Shares as a charge to capital in excess of par value.

-Shares at a purchase price of \$3.98 per share.
-Pursuant to an unearned compensation is being amortized on a straight line over the period of the employment agreement.
+In October 1991, an officer of Scotts purchased 22,727 Shares and three other Scotts associates purchased an aggregate of 44,318 Shares at a purchase price of \$3.98 per share.
+Pursuant to an employment agreement, an officer of Scotts purchased 45,454 Shares at a purchase price of \$9.90 per share in January 1992.
+The Company has recognized \$118,000 of unearned compensation equivalent to the difference between the fair market value and the purchase price of the Shares as a charge to capital in excess of par value.
+This unearned compensation is being amortized on a straight line basis over the period of the employment agreement.

-A significant portion of the price paid by certain officers and $\ensuremath{\mathsf{A}}$ management associates is financed by a major bank.
-The Company has guaranteed the full and prompt payment of debt outstanding management investors to purchase stock of approximately \$1,729,000 and \$230,000 at September 30, 1992 and 1993, respectively.
+A significant portion of the price paid by certain officers and management associates is financed by a major bank.
+The Company has guaranteed the full and prompt payment of debt outstanding by management investors to purchase stock of approximately \$1,729,000 and \$230,000 at September 30, 1992 and 1993, respectively.

-In connection with the 1988 acquisition of the lawn and $\ensuremath{\mathsf{garden}}$ business of Hyponex, the Company entered into a warrant purchase agreement with the prior majority shareholder of Hyponex.
-In repurchase and retirement of the warrants was valued at the estimated value of the Shares at the date of the exchange less the original consideration received.
+In connection with the 1988 acquisition of the lawn and garden business of Hyponex, the Company entered into a warrant purchase agreement with the prior majority shareholder of Hyponex.
+In January 1992, the warrants were exchanged for 330,000 Shares.
+The repurchase and retirement of the warrants was valued at the estimated value of the Shares at the date of the exchange less the original consideration received.